 POST CONTAINS AFFILIATE LINKS

-There is talk that restrictions will be eased in the UK soon, but lets face it we are very unlikely to be able to have ‘normal’ kids birthdays for a good while yet.
+With the UK back in lockdown again lets face it we are very unlikely to be able to have ‘normal’ kids birthdays for a good while yet.
 This month is birthday month in our house with 5 out of 6 of us celebrating so I have been coming up with kids lockdown birthday ideas to make it special even though we can’t do all the usual stuff…

 If you end up with a sunny day for a birthday you might also like some of these fun family lockdown activities

 Or if you need some general fun for the kids during this winter lockdown then don’t miss this post: 15 Winter Lockdown Activities for Kids

 There are some awesome ideas over on my other post about Valentines In Lockdown for decorating the house and making it fun.
 I wrote this as someone who never celebrates Valentines, but we all need something fun to do right now don’t we?

 Making the present element of the day take longer can really inject some excitement to an at home birthday.
 Let’s be honest this is the bit they are most excited about… So try designing a treasure hunt with presents hidden around the home.
 For younger children it could just be done on a hot and cold basis and for older children you could write cryptic clues that they have to work out before running to find the next clue and so on until they reach the gift.